 Students may be suspended from school, or from riding the bus, for no longer than ten (10) school days unless extended by the Superintendent of Schools or the School Board.
 Absences during the suspension shall be considered administrative absences.
-A student may make up any work missed only during the first suspension in a school year.
+Students will be allowed to make up any work missed during the suspension.
 Students who are suspended are not permitted to participate in or attend any school-sponsored activity while on suspension.